What is a citation?

 A citation is a reference to a source of information.
 It contains formatted bibliographic details about the source, such as title, author, date of publication, and other identifying information.

 Properly acknowledging sources is an essential part of academic integrity.
 Crediting other people’s work through citations enables your readers to see where your ideas originated, and gives them the necessary bibliographic information to locate the sources themselves.

 The way you format your citations is typically determined by your discipline.
-Fields such as psychology, English, history, science and math require you to follow styles used by those disciplines.
-Confirm with your professor which citation style to use.
+Different disciplines use different citation styles.
+Confirm with your instructor which citation style you should use.